AhoyISki/duat/README.md

 Duat provides a lot of features, trying to be as configurable as possible, here are some of the things that Duat is capable of:

-* Completely custom input methods, with full Vim style remapping
+* Completely custom modes, with full Vim style remapping
-* Completely custom widgets, with user created input methods
+* Completely custom widgets, with user created modes
 * Arbitrary concealment of text, and arbitrary ghost text
 * Custom hooks, whose activation is up to the creator
 * Multi UI adaptability, although for now, only a terminal UI has